SDS logo

 Dental Implant Process

-To give you a clearer understanding of what to expect, here’s a breakdown of the complete dental implant process:
+To give you a clear understanding of what to expect, here’s a step-by-step breakdown of the dental implant procedure:

 1. Initial Consultation

-The journey begins with an evaluation of your dental health.
-Your dentist will examine your gums, teeth, and jawbone through X-rays or 3D scans to determine your suitability.
-This phase includes discussions on medical history and treatment goals.
+The process begins with a comprehensive evaluation of your oral health.
+Your dentist will examine your gums, teeth, and jawbone using X-rays or 3D scans to determine your suitability and create a customized treatment plan.

 2. Tooth Extraction (If Needed)

-If a damaged or decayed tooth remains in the implant site, it must first be extracted.
-Depending on your bone condition, the implant may be placed immediately after the extraction.
+If a damaged or decayed tooth is present, it will need to be removed before the implant procedure.
+In some cases, the implant can be placed immediately after extraction.

 3. Bone Grafting (If Necessary)